Groundnut (Peanut) Oil vs. Canola Oil: Which is Better?

-Groundnut oil and canola oil each have unique properties, benefits, and applications.
+Groundnut oil (also known as peanut oil) and canola oil each have unique properties, benefits, and applications.

 Both oils are excellent choices, but selecting the right one depends on your culinary preferences, health goals, and budget.